 Blog - Safe Haven is Just the Beginning

 Being able to live in a house or apartment that you’re able to afford is increasingly difficult and evident in the growing population of homeless individuals and families in our communities.
-The exacerbation of economic, social and emotional stressors is unmistakable at intake in our mental health and social services organizations, but can also be seen (if you look) in the growing homeless population in the community.
-Community Care Alliance serves people experiencing economic insecurity, mental illness and addiction, housing issues, and trauma-related concerns and we see these related struggles increasing as well.
+The exacerbation of economic, social and emotional stressors is unmistakable at intake in our mental health and social services organizations, and we have more and more unhoused neighbors.
+The numbers of people experiencing economic insecurity, mental illness and addiction, and trauma-related concerns (the related struggles of homelessness) are increasing as well.
 COVID-19 has had more than a death toll.

 In Woonsocket, between 60 and 120 individuals are living on the streets.
 Their scattered encampments shift from one location to another as police or property owners keep them moving and transitory.
 So what you see one day, might be out of sight the next.
 Out of sight, out of mind!
 Woonsocket is a microcosm of the nation.